 - 1. Understand leadership as a process, a relationship between leaders, followers and context. - 2.
-Explain the concept of trust within the leadership process- its components and outcomes. - 3.
-Portray the consequences of interpersonal and social trust within the crisis leadership during the COVID-19 pandemic. - 4.
-Describe the how to build interpersonal and social/institutional trust.
+Integrate the concept of trust within the leadership process- its components and outcomes. - 3.
+Apply the consequences of interpersonal and social trust within the crisis leadership during the COVID-19 pandemic. - 4.
+Describe the how to build interpersonal and social/institutional trust. - 5.
+Construct ways to build social and interpersonal trust in our own lives and communities.